Making Professional Negligence Claims Against Solicitors

-From time to time we may find that we need expert professional advice, for example, legal advice from a solicitor or barrister, tax advice from an accountant or construction advice from an architect or builder.
-The professional becomes a trusted adviser, relied upon to act in our best interests.
+From time to time we may find that we need expert professional advice, for example, legal advice from a solicitor.
+The solicitor we speak to becomes a trusted adviser, relied upon to act in our best interests.

-We turn to such professionals, of course, because they are well trained and regulated and we expect high standards of service from them.
+We turn to solicitors, of course, because they are well trained and regulated and we expect high standards of service from them.
 We can usually be confident in the level of service.
-However, whatever their level of training, professionals are only human and to be human is to make mistakes.
-In the majority of cases, a mistake can be easily fixed and there will be no adverse consequences.
+However, whatever their level of training, these professionals are only human and to be human is to make mistakes.
+In the majority of cases, a mistake made by a solicitor can be easily fixed and there will be no adverse consequences.

 Unfortunately, some mistakes can prove to be difficult, and costly, to fix.
+In many cases, these mistakes may lead to a professional negligence claim being made.
 Take this example:

 A solicitor is instructed to act in a personal injury claim after the client was injured in a car accident.
 The law says that the client must start court proceedings within three years of the accident.
 The solicitor forgets to put the date in their diary.
 The three-year deadline is missed.
 The solicitor may well have been negligent.